simon-weber/simon-weber.github.com/_posts/2013-06-05-chrome-extension-hacks.md

 From there, I just added a bunch of messaging to get the ui working and a third party library to display the Google Music library.
 You can grab my ugly code on [my GitHub](https://github.com/simon-weber/Google-Music-Turntable-Uploader).

-I plan to write continue writing posts like these during my time at Hacker School, so if you dug this, Twitter or RSS are the best ways to get more.
+I plan to write continue writing posts like these during my time at the Recurse Center, so if you dug this, Twitter or RSS are the best ways to get more.

-Many thanks to my fellow Hacker Schoolers who read over this post: [Leo Franchi](http://lfranchi.com) and [Erik Taubeneck](https://github.com/eriktaubeneck).
+Many thanks to my fellow Recursers who read over this post: [Leo Franchi](http://lfranchi.com) and [Erik Taubeneck](https://github.com/eriktaubeneck).